There is a French saying that goes “thou shall always cut your kid’s nails.” And an ancient Chinese proverb says “never wrestle a baby to sleep.”

 Out of curiosity, I asked how much we owe.
 “Around 22 euros,” she said.

 Wow.
 Gotta love countries with a good healthcare system!

 On the way back, we stopped by the pharmacy to pick up the medicine.
 Again, we explained we were not covered by “la sécu” and that we will pay cash.
 The total?
-12 euro for a full bag of eye medicine.
+12 euros for a full bag of eye medicine.
 I returned to the pharmacy later in the day and asked for a refill, definitely cheaper than in Canada!

 Exhausted (the two of us) and in pain (Feng), we spent our last day in France dazed and confused.